 Our Analysis and Test Results

 The Hela Joy Ride is the least expensive MIPS equipped mountain bike helmet in their Joy Ride women's line.
-Despite the reasonable price, the Hela offers excellent protection, comfort, features, and versatility that make it our Top Pick for Women Award winner.
+Despite the reasonable price, the Hela offers excellent protection, comfort, features, and versatility at a price that pulled in our Best Buy award.

 We didn't rate the helmets for it, but we feel the Hela Joy Ride MIPS provides a high level of protection for several reasons.
 The deep fit and design of the helmet provide more coverage lower down on the temples and the across the back of the head.
 More coverage means more protection.
-The coverage of the Hela Joy Ride is among the best in our test, almost on par with that of the POC Tectal Race SPIN.
+The coverage of the Hela Joy Ride is among the best in our test, right about on par with that of the Smith Forefront 2, but just slightly less than that offered by the POC Tectal Race SPIN.